Open to Three Rivers residents and those working or in education in Three Rivers District.

 For a comprehensive and printable list of tips (without photos), click here.

-We are in the process of updating this information and don't worry if the number on the yellow card(in the photos) does not correspond to the entry item/class on this years schedule.
+Please don't worry if the number on the yellow card(in the photos) does not correspond to the entry item/class on this years schedule.

 If you do not have a Google password, you MAY be having difficulty accessing documents, in which case please contact us on mail@croxleygreenshow.co.uk and we will send you a copy.

-George Hamblin cup - Collection of Vegetables (class 1 only)
+George Hamblin cup - Collection of Vegetables class 1 only

-Wheeler salver - Most points in Vegetable
+Wheeler salver - most points in Vegetable classes 2-29

-Rothery Moss cup - Best exhibit in Vegetable
+Rothery Moss cup - Best exhibit in Vegetable classes 1-29

 Not exceeding 8oz/230 grams each